 In August 1987, we became a self-insured employer for workers' compensation coverage in Oregon.
-We subsequently obtained self-insured employer status for workers' compensation in four additional states, California, Delaware, Maryland and Washington.
+We subsequently obtained self-insured employer status for workers' compensation in four additional states, California, Delaware and Maryland, as well as in Washington for our non-PEO services.
 Regulations governing self-insured employers in each jurisdiction typically require the employer to maintain surety deposits of government securities, letters of credit or other financial instruments to cover workers' claims in the event the employer is unable to pay for such claims.